 You can get additional add-ons.
-For one, you can purchase contents coverage, which protects the belongings inside your RV in the event of fire or theft.
+For one, you can purchase contents coverage, which protects the belongings inside your RV in the event of an accidental RV fire or theft.
 Before adding this on, check your homeowner’s or renter’s insurance policy (if you have one) to see if it’s already covered.

 Some policies offer roof coverage.
 This means they replace your entire roof in the event of roof failure due to an incident.
 This even covers issues related to a manufacturer’s defect, provided your warranty has expired.

 Other add-ons include pest coverage, including any damage to your RV mechanics from insects, birds, or rodents.
 Plus, you can add on medical payments, which cover you and your passengers if you get injured.